chronologic/keeper-service/README.md

 This repo uses [`dotenv`](https://www.npmjs.com/package/dotenv) to load environment variables.

-For development, and `.env` file should be created based on the `.env.example` template file.
+For development, a `.env` file should be created based on the `.env.example` template file.
 The `.env` file should never be commited.

 In production, environment variables can be injected directly.